MKTG 513: Pioneering Innovation: Industry

 To find the industry association websites:

-Market research reports databases like IBISWorld, Mintel, and Passport have information on market size.
+Market research reports databases like IBISWorld, Mintel, Passport, and Statista may have information on market size.

 However, it's not always easy to find size information on a narrow/niche or emerging markets.
 When that happens, search for Business Source Premier and Nexis Uni to see if the info is mentioned in articles.
 Industry associations often provide estimates.
 Google is great at picking up news, blog posts, and press releases that may mention specific numbers.

 You may also need to infer from broader market data and come up with your own estimates, esp. for new products/services that don't exist yet.
 Below are tutorials tutorials on how to size a market: